String Quintet (Bruckner): Second movement (Scherzo, Schnell)

 The Scherzo in ¾-beat, which "best still with the scherzo of the 'Fifth' family resemblance (also tonality equality) shows", differs from the otherwise usual orchestral scherzo of Bruckner's symphonies.
-A Ländlerthema, recited in the Second Violin, forms the actual core idea of the light-footed work, contrasted by a classical-playful dissociation of the First Violin.
+A Ländler theme, recited in the second violin, forms the actual core idea of the light-footed work, contrasted by a classical-playful dissociation of the first violin.
 The middle section Bruckner calls "almost Andante" to take.
 A renewed slowdown almost brings it to a standstill until the original main idea once again gains central importance.
-Striking are the numerous harmonic halftone movements from D minor to D flat major.
+Striking are the numerous harmonic halftone movements from D minor to D-flat major.

 Third movement (Andante [Adagio])

-While the opening movement and the finale are in F major, the Scherzo in D minor and the trio in E flat major, the third movement (4/4 time) in G flat major (lower part of the Grosz to F major) increases, The main theme, recited by the First Violin, is set directly without preparation and flows widely.
-On the constant eighth pulse of Second Violin and Second Viola, a new thought sounds as a reversal of the main theme.
+While the opening movement and the finale are in F major, the Scherzo in D minor and the trio in E-flat major, the third movement (4/4 time) in G-flat major (lower part of the Grosz to F major) increases, The main theme, recited by the first violin, is set directly without preparation and flows widely.
+On the constant eighth pulse of second violin and second viola, a new thought sounds as a reversal of the main theme.
 In the lead-through section, a downward-pearling sixteenth-note figure is continually increased, until it comes to an increasing clumping of sound.
 After a fermata, an increase wave begins again, culminating in a treble in triple fortissimo followed by a delicate epilogue.

 Fourth movement (Finale, Lebhaft bewegt)

 "Certainly this finale is one of the strangest in Master's oeuvre.
-First of all, his key is completely veiled, but there is nothing to be assumed in Meister's sense of tonality except that it strives to return to the main key of the work." the Bruckner biographers Max Auer and August Göllerich declare" and recommend the finale directly to the Adagio at the performance of the work The ¾-measure of the first movement is juxtaposed with the 4/4-measure of the final movement.
-Above a pulsating organ point Des, the quartet-containing main theme sounds in the Second Violin.
-First Viola and First Violin respond with a sweeping melodic phrase.
-Striking is the frequent use of Sesto in the Ländler-like eighth-note of the first viola, which is due to the line of the second violin and the violoncello of the first part and refers directly to the trio in Scherzo.
+First of all, his key is completely veiled, but there is nothing to be assumed in Meister's sense of tonality except that it strives to return to the main key of the work." the Bruckner biographers Max Auer and August Göllerich declare and recommend the finale directly to the Adagio at the performance of the work The ¾-measure of the first movement is juxtaposed with the 4/4-measure of the final movement.
+Above a pulsating organ point D-flat, the quartet-containing main theme sounds in the second violin.
+First viola and first violin respond with a sweeping melodic phrase.
+Striking is the frequent use of sixths in the Ländler-like eighth-note of the first viola, which is due to the line of the second violin and the violoncello of the first part and refers directly to the trio in Scherzo.
 An airy counterpart of the first violin pushes playfully unstoppable upwards.
 The actual implementation theme becomes the starting point of a fugue whose theme is contrasted with a striking triplet figure.
-Finally, the recapitulation follows in D flat major.
+Finally, the recapitulation follows in D-flat major.
 The coda is a jubilant conclusion.